• Sign In

 A Benchmarking Initiative From the Departments of Commerce and Energy

 The Department of Commerce is the federal agency implementing and overseeing many of the executive order's new rules and regulations.
-The department’s National Institute of Standards and Technology released its Artificial Intelligence Risk Management Framework in January 2023 for developing and deploying AI systems responsibly within the government, which can be used voluntarily by the private sector.
+The department’s National Institute of Standards and Technology released its Artificial Intelligence risk management framework in January 2023 for developing and deploying AI systems responsibly within the government, which can be used voluntarily by the private sector.

 The executive order has given the Department of Commerce nearly a year to expand on its NIST framework and create a version for generative AI products like ChatGPT and Google's Gemini model.
 The order will also launch an initiative to create standards for how companies and the government should audit AI systems to determine cybersecurity risks.